JohnKendrick/PDielec/Sphinx/theory_single_crystal.rst

 The other coordinate system of interest is that of the crystal.
 The calculation of the permittivity tensor is performed in the crystal coordinate system (x,y,z).
 The crystal plane is defined by a set of Miller indices (hkl) and the normal to the crystal surface is rotated to align with the laboratory Z-axis.
 Finally in the laboratory frame the crystal may be rotated around the Z-axis by the azimuthal angle :math:`\phi`.
 The precise definition of the azimuthal angle is somewhat arbitrary as it depends on the crystal unit-cell definition, but PDGui provides information of the details of the relationship between the crystal axes and the laboratory frame.
-The arrangement described is illustrated in the Figure below where :math:`E_s` and :math:`E_p` are the field directions of the S- and P polarised incident light respectively.
+The arrangement described is illustrated in the Figure below where :math:`E_s` and :math:`E_p` are the field directions of the S- and P- polarised incident light respectively.
 Information about the crystal coordinates relative to the laboratory frame is given in the GUI.